masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/threads.rst

 tasklets they have going by manually killing (``tasklet.kill()``) or unbinding (``tasklet.bind(None)``) them, but that is up to application code.

+During interpreter shutdown Stackless kills other daemon threads (non-daemon are already dead at this point), if they execute Python code or switch tasklets.
+This way Stackless tries to avoid access violations, that might happen later after clearing the thread state structures.

 ----------------------
 A scheduler per thread
 ----------------------